Harizaqil1/PizzaHutSalesvsWaste/README.md

 # *TOPIC:Pizza Hut Sales vs Waste*

-I am doing this analysis for a job interview as Data Analyst Role in FSC Group.
+This analysis for a job interview as Data Analyst Role in FSC Group.
 ---

 ### **Data Understanding Questions**